Mak Whitham

-Mckenna Rae Whitham (born July 27, 2010) is an American professional soccer player who plays as a forward for Gotham FC of the National Women's Soccer League (NWSL).
-She signed with Gotham the day before turning 14 in July 2024 and made her regular-season debut in March 2025, becoming the youngest player in NWSL history.
-She is a youth international for the United States.
+Mckenna Rae Whitham (born July 27, 2010) is an American professional soccer player who plays as a forward for USL Super League club DC Power FC, on loan from Gotham FC.
+The youngest player in National Women's Soccer League (NWSL) history, she joined Gotham FC at age 13 and made her NWSL debut at age 14 in 2025.
+She is a youth United States youth international.

 Early life

 Whitham grew up in Granite Bay, California, the daughter of Joni and Josh Whitham, and was homeschooled by her mother.
 Her father was an alternate for the United States Ski Team at the 1998 Winter Olympics as a high schooler.
 Whitham played ECNL club soccer for MVLA Soccer Club and Slammers FC HB Køge.
 She led MVLA to the under-13 national finals in July 2023, finishing runners-up to Slammers.
 She signed a name, image, and likeness contract with Nike in February 2024 at age 13, becoming the youngest athlete to sign with the company.